TomFrost/fs_eventbridge/README.md

 telnet localhost 65056
 ```

-All commands are newline-terminated and should be sent individually.
+All commands are terminated by CR, LF, or any combination thereof.
+They can be streamed in any fashion; FS-EventBridge will service commands in the order in which they are received, as soon as a newline character is reached.

 ### Commands